Method

 How each surah makes Noah cross different waters.

-Hud Brings Down a Different Empire in Each Surah
+Hud (peace be upon him) Brings Down a Different Power in Each Surah

 How each surah makes Hūd bring down a different empire.

-Salih Sets the Limit, and Each Surah Rearms It
+Salih (peace be upon him) Sets the Limit, and Each Surah Rearms It

 How each surah rearms through Ṣāliḥ a different limit.